 - Halitosis: One of the first signs that something is wrong with your dog’s oral hygiene is halitosis (bad breath), which is usually caused by bacteria from food stuck in your dog’s teeth.
 While it is usually a mild issue that requires you to brush your dog’s teeth regularly, halitosis can also be caused by an infection, and this is a serious medical condition.
 In such instances, you may need to speak with your vet.

 - Cysts and tumors: If you notice any lumps in your pet’s mouth, don’t ignore it!
 Those lumps could actually be cysts or tumours, and you may need to speak to your vet to drain the cyst or remove the lumps.

 - Gingivitis: This is another oral problem that can affect dogs.
 It is usually characterized by inflamed gums, but it is reversible with regular brushing.

 - Periodontal disease: This is a serious gum infection that damages gums and can destroy the jawbone.
 Common signs include reluctance to chew or crying out when chewing, loss of teeth, swollen gums, and so on.

 The first step towards taking care of your dog’s teeth is to know what a healthy mouth looks like so you can know when something is off.
 Healthy dog teeth should be clean and free of plaque and tartar (hard, scaly, or sticky colorations.)
 The entire 42 teeth should also be intact and not broken.
 Going further, the tongue should be moist, and the gums should be salmon pink.
 If you notice any discoloration on the teeth or hole in lumps on the tongue, you should get your canine to the vet fast.

-Wondering how you can keep your dog’s teeth clean?
-Here some tips!
+Wondering how to keep your dog's teeth clean?
+Here some tips:

 - Brush your dog’s teeth regularly